yapoml/yapoml.dev/input/framework.md

 # Syntax

-Yapoml supports yaml format to define your pages and components (TBD).
+Yapoml supports yaml format to define your pages and components.

 ## Page